8 best supersets you're not doing

 dumbbell spider curls exercise

-The reason I like this superset workout combo more than any other is because we’re getting the all-important stretch on the triceps in the extension.
+The reason I like this superset workout combo more than any other is because we’re getting the all-important stretch on the triceps in the extension, which is a great isolation exercise.
 Then immediately, without even having to change weights, you go right into the inverted incline position on the bench and you start repping out in the Dumbbell Spider Curl.

 The Dumbbell Spider Curl provides a nice benefit because we get peak tension in the contracted position of the biceps, which we don’t get with traditional biceps curls.
 This is great exercise for muscle growth.
 If you’re not used to doing this exercise you’re going to get a good stimulus from it for that one reason.